yschimke/okurl/README.md

 # OkHttp Social Client

-A curl like client based on OkHttp
+A curl like client based on OkHttp with tight integration for Mac OSX

 ```
 $ brew install yschimke/tap/oksocial